rafaelmata357/Data-Science-Udacity/dog breed classifier/README.md

     return np.vstack(list_of_tensors)
 ```

 Moreover getting the 4D tensor ready for ResNet-50, and for any other pre-trained model in Keras, requires some additional processing.
-First, the RGB image is converted to BGR by reordering the channels and All pre-trained models have the additional normalization step that the mean pixel, This is implemented in the imported function **preprocess_input**
+First, the RGB image is converted to BGR by reordering the channels and all pre-trained models have the additional normalization step that the mean pixel, This is implemented in the imported function **preprocess_input**

 ```
 img = preprocess_input(path_to_tensor(img_path))